Poor leadership has devastating effects on any team. Why? Because a leader is so much more than just a figurehead.

 According to AZCentral, the most direct result of poor leadership is poor sales.

 As mentioned in the previous point, employees can lose motivation when working under a poor leader, which translates to low productivity.

-In the sales industry, sales staff may no longer take the initiative to hit their targets.
-This will have a direct impact not only on their individual performance, but also on the company's overall financial gains (or, lack thereof).
+In the sales industry, low productivity means missed targets.
+This has a direct impact not only on a salesperson's individual performance, but also on the company's overall financial gains (or, lack thereof).

 Additionally, poor leaders do not fully maximize their staff members.
 They typically lack the necessary capacity to evaluate their employees' strengths and weaknesses.